What is premature ejaculation?

 What causes premature ejaculation?

 Most cases of premature ejaculation do not have a clear cause.
 With sexual experience and age, men often learn to delay orgasm.
 Premature ejaculation may occur with a new partner, only in certain sexual situations, or if it has been a long time since the last ejaculation.
 Psychological factors such as anxiety, guilt, or depression can cause premature ejaculation.
-In some cases, premature ejaculation may be related to an underlying medical cause such as hormonal problems, injury, or a side effect of certain medicines.
+In some cases, premature ejaculation may be related to a medical cause such as hormonal problems, injury, or a side effect of certain medicines.